kumahq/kuma-website/app/_src/networking/transparent-proxy/introduction.md

 ```

 {% tip %}
-If your environment contains more than one non-loopback network interface, and you want to specify explicitly which one should be used for transparent proxying you should provide it using `--ebpf-tc-attach-iface <IFACE_NAME>` flag, during transparent proxy installation.
+{{ Note }}If your environment contains more than one non-loopback network interface, and you want to specify explicitly which one should be used for transparent proxying you should provide it using `--ebpf-tc-attach-iface <IFACE_NAME>` flag, during transparent proxy installation.
 {% endtip %}
 {% endtab %}
 {% endtabs %}